Benefits of infrared sauna and cancer patients

 Not All Stress is Bad

 Interestingly, a very long session of a sauna can also be stressful for the body, however, this kind of stress is beneficial, since it generates a hormone response and the release of an opiate called dynorphin, as well as an increase in heat shock proteins.
-In simple words, this process of “hormesis” enables the body to become “stronger” and in turn, makes it more resistant to toxins, extreme temperatures and cellular stress caused by disease.
+In simple words, this process of “hormesis” enables the body to become “stronger” and in turn, makes it more resistant to toxinsA poison made by certain bacteria, plants, or animals, including insects., extreme temperatures and cellular stress caused by disease.

 Sauna therapy is so powerful that it can restore and bring back to normality the hypothalamic-pituitary-adrenal (HPA) axis.
 These are the glands that interact an keep a balance in our stress hormones.